oswaldobapvicjr/performetrics/README.md

     st4   : done, 11, 12
 ```

-**Performetrics** provides convenient objects for time evaluation with support to all of the abovementioned counters.
+**Performetrics** provides convenient objects for time evaluation with support to the abovementioned counters.

 ---